bnhovde/ES2015-talk/README.md

 > [slide: web assembly & js chart]

-JavaScript is currently in a difficult position, being both a compiler target and also
+JavaScript is currently in a difficult position, being both a compiler target and also easy to work with for humans.

-Levels the web playing field for other languages.
+Web Assembly levels the web playing field by being a great compilation target for other languages.

+I can see it being used for heavy duty applicaitons and games in the future, but I don't think people will be writing web assembly.

 ______